 With a little over five hours to go, I decided to have a couple more drinks before heading to bed.
 I browsed the KrisWorld entertainment system for a while, but didn’t find anything particularly compelling.
 I also briefly considered buying wifi, but given the poor reputation, my previous experiences, and the high price of the wifi on Singapore’s planes, I decided to forgo internet for the few hours I had left onboard.
 I had several more glasses of champagne and finished up reading some news articles I had previously downloaded onto my phone before moving over to my middle suites for a nap.

 While the Etihad Apartment is larger, the Lufthansa first class seat more visually stunning, and the Cathay Pacific bed supposedly more comfortable, there is a singular sense of contentment and pleasure that one experiences while laying in the Singapore Suites double bed.
 You might have had a little too much to drink, or you might be disappointed that the flight will eventually come to an end, but that moment in which you take stock of the fact that you are lying in a double bed while cruising at thirty something thousand feet is one of pure bliss.
-SQ was of course the first to pioneer the double bed concept and, though they are making changes to their Suites cabin, this is something that I really hope they are able to maintain in some form with the new cabin layout.Within a minute of me moving to the bed, the flight attendant who was working my suite proactively brought me a bottle of water, despite a bottle having already been left at the bed.
+SQ was of course the first to pioneer the double bed concept and, though they are making changes to their Suites cabin, this is something that I really hope they are able to maintain in some form with the new cabin layout.Within a minute of me moving to the bed, the flight attendant who was working my suite proactively brought me a bottle of water; this was in addition to the bottle that had already been left at the bed.
 She also asked if I needed anything else and whether I wanted to be woken up for the breakfast service prior to landing.
 I asked to be woken 90 minutes prior to landing and the flight attendant cheerfully agreed as she wished me a good nap.

 Many people who like to write and read these kinds of trip reports love to debate and wax poetic about the relative comfort and strengths/weaknesses of various first class beds.
-While I have no issue with the discussion that goes on, I’ve personally never felt strongly about any given bed over another.
+While I have no issue with the discussion that goes on, I’ve personally never felt strongly about any given first class bed over another.
 Suffice it to say that the Singapore Suites bed is quite comfortable and I slept soundly with no complaints.

 I woke up about an hour into my nap to use the restroom.
 As is common with many Asian carriers, the cabin was a bit warm, to the point of (very) mild discomfort.
-On way to the restroom, I ran into the in-flight service manager in the galley and asked him if it would be possible to lower the temperature a bit.
+On my way to the restroom, I ran into the in-flight service manager in the galley and asked him if it would be possible to lower the temperature a bit.
 Appearing genuinely embarrassed, he quickly and profusely apologized and said he would lower the temperature immediately.